florianschanda/miss_hit/HORRORS.md

 it is a `=` then we deal with an assignment target, if not then it must be a matrix.

-This lookahead is not easy, since strings can appear legitimately.
+This look-ahead is not easy, since strings can appear legitimately.
 For
 example:
 ```
 [x.('fo)o')] = 10;